vtex-apps/order-quote/docs/README.md

  }
 ```

-Once installed, the app will generate a few routes under the `/orderquote` path in order to create the Order Quote custom page.
+Once declared as a [Peer Dependency](https://vtex.io/docs/concepts/peerdependencies/), the app will generate a few routes under the `/orderquote` path in order to create the Order Quote custom page.
 Namely, they are:

 | Route                  | Description                                                                                                     |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------- |